branden6/Lend_A_Hand/README.md

-Lend a Hand is a project developed by 4 computer science students for a project in COSC 341 - Human Computer Interaction.
+Lend a Hand is a project developed by 4 computer science students at UBC- Okanagan.
+It was created for our project in COSC 341 - Human Computer Interaction.
 There are 4 basic features being implemented and a presentation being done on the features that were implemented.